juliushill42/rucker89/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Developer Tip: Since you are using main.cjs alongside TypeScript, ensure your tsconfig.json is configured to output to the correct directory before running your build scripts.
-Would you like me to help refine the FlightModel.ts documentation or create a specific "How to Fly" guide for the README?